View Rosemary Wales-Parker's Obituary on TheDay.com and share memories

 |

-Groton - Rosemary Wales-Parker, 82, of Groton died Dec.
-17, 2019, at Lawrence and Memorial Hospital.
-She worked at the Mystic Aquarium for 35 years.
+She was the anchor of the family, giving great love and care to her children, their spouses and everyone whose lives she touched.
+She will be missed by her family, her church family, her aquarium family, her best friends, Kelly and Celinda, and her friends at the Gorton Senior Center.

-She is survived by her children, Russ, Andy, Heather and Bill Parker.
+Rosemary is survived by her brother George H. Wales Jr.; cousin Sister Patrice Wales; as well as her children and 14 grandchildren.

-A calling hour will be held from 8:30 to 9:30 a.m.
-Monday, Dec.
-30, at the Dinoto Funeral Home, 17 Pearl Street, Mystic, followed by a Funeral Mass at 10 a.m at St. Mary Mother of the Redeemer Church, 69 Groton Long Point Road, Groton.
-Burial is private for the family.
+The funeral is set for Monday December 30, 2019.
+Visitation is from 8:30 to 9:30 a.m. at the Dinoto Funeral Home, 17 Pearl Street, Mystic.
+The Funeral Mass follows at 10 a.m. at St Mary Mother of the Redeemer Church, 69 Groton Long Point Road, Groton, followed by a reception in the church hall at 11 a.m.
+Interment will be private for family members.

-A complete obituary will be published in a later edition of The Day.
+In lieu of flowers, donations may be sent to the Mystic Aquarium Sea Research Foundation in her name.